Tugs (TV series): DVD

 Tugs has not yet been released on DVD as a series.
 In 2005, however, footage from the show was included as part of an episode of Salty's Lighthouse on the DVD Toddler Time.

+In April 2024, to mark the 35th Anniversary of the series first broadcast, Tugs: The Exhibition, licensed by Sanctuary Records, a subsidiary of BMG Rights Management, released the fifteen minute broadcast version of Sunshine (limited to 150 copies) which included a DVD insert with behind the scenes photos taken during the production of the episode, and a booklet containing a script for the 15 minute version, the footage being taken from a U-Matic sub master tape.

+Two follow up releases featuring the episodes "Pirate" and "Trapped" were confirmed for a release on April 14, with presumed plans that the Exhibition group is to release all episodes as singular releases throughout the year.

 Preservation

 TUGS: The Exhibition

 In 2012, having long been presumed destroyed, the original models from the series were located and purchased by a group of fans via eBay UK.
 In early 2013, they established 'The Star Tugs Company Ltd' (now renamed TUGS: The Exhibition) - a dedicated non-for-profit trust aiming to preserve, restore and display the various models and props used in the production.
-As of 2020, the exhibition owns the majority of the leading and supporting cast (with the exception of Top Hat and Grampus whose whereabouts are unknown), several alternate faces for the characters, various props and other related assets to the series.
+As of 2020, the exhibition owns the majority of the leading and supporting cast (with the exception of Top Hat, Grampus, Lord Stinker, Little Ditcher, The Two Rail Barges Eddie and Frank, and Sally Seaplane, whose whereabouts are unknown), several alternate faces for the characters, various props and other related assets to the series.
 In March 2022, Tugs The Exhibition announced that they had been the first group to be officially licensed by rights holders following the successful reconciliation of the rights to the series.

 The exhibition was held in a railway coach, situated at Butterley station at the Midland Railway - Butterley in Derbyshire, England and is open to the public at special 'TUGS' weekends.